MarvinMind/bugtracking/README.md

      - Email: keith.symondson@renoirgroup.com

 2. **View Dashboard**:
-   - After login, see statistics cards showing total, open, in-progress, and critical issues
+   - After login, see 6 statistics cards showing:
+     - Total Issues, Open Issues, Needs to Be Tested
+     - Completed Testing, Closed Issues, Critical Issues
    - View the main issues table with all tracked bugs and features

 3. **Filter Issues**:
    - Use the filter options to narrow down issues:
      - **Application**: Type to filter by application name (auto-suggest)
-     - **Status**: Filter by issue status
+     - **Status**: Filter by issue status (Open, Needs to Be Tested, Completed Testing, Closed)
      - **Type**: Show only bugs or features
      - **Priority**: Filter by priority level
+     - **Assigned To**: Filter by assigned user

 4. **Create New Issue**:
    - Click "New Issue" button